yihao-liu/Gene-Technology-HS2023/README.md

 4. Navigate to the `Gene_Technology_showcase.ipynb` file and click on it to open.

-5. Once inside the notebook, you can run each cell by clicking on it and pressing `Shift+Enter`.
+5. Once inside the notebook, after select the **Gene Technology** kernel, you can run each cell by clicking on it and pressing `Shift+Enter`.
 This will execute the code inside the cell and move to the next one.

 For a more detailed guide on using Jupyter Notebooks, please refer to the [official Jupyter documentation](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html).